carguti/RSSReader/README.md

 ## Future work

 Implement search functionality to filter by new's title.
-(I hadn´t time to implement ir, but I could explain how I wold implement that functionality, I have implented that several times before in other Apps)
+(I hadn´t time to implement ir, but I could explain how I would implement that functionality, I have implented that several times before in other Apps)